 3 hours.
-This is a core requirement of the continuing administrator program and requires admission to the doctoral program, the continuing administrator program, or specific advisor approval.
+This is a core requirement of the Professional Administrative Licensure program and requires admission to the doctoral program, the Professional Administrative Licensure program, or specific advisor approval.
 Educational leaders must balance the allocation of scarce resources among competing interests while managing the organizational structure and empowering those who support the organizational mission.
 This course prepares educators to address the value tensions inherent in the allocation of resources and the educational consequences linked to those fiscal decisions.
 Issues of efficiency, equity, adequacy, and control in educational finance will be specifically addressed from historical, economic, moral, legal, and political perspectives.
 The course also provides a critical analysis of organizations, how they function, why people in organizations behave as they do, and examines the formal and informal decision-making structures that affect educational organizations.

-ADMN 648 Continuing Administrator Practicum I
+ADMN 648 Professional Administrator Practicum I

 2 hours.
 Practicum experiences are carried out at building or district level of responsibility.
 Practicum experiences are supplemented by online administrative academic projects that focus on advanced competencies of administration.
 The supervisors and candidates will communicate via the Internet.
-Two Saturday Seminars are required and will focus on current topics of administrative competencies.
+Pass/No Pass

-ADMN 649 Continuing Administrator Practicum II
+ADMN 649 Professional Administrator Practicum II

 1 hour.
-Practicum experiences begun in EDFL 668 will continue at building or district level of responsibility.
+Practicum experiences will continue at a district level of responsibility.
 Practicum experiences are supplemented by online administrative academic projects that focus on advanced competencies of administration.
 The supervisors and candidates will communicate via the Internet.
-Two Saturday Seminars are required and will focus on current topics of administrative competencies.
-Prerequisite: ADMN 648 Continuing Administrator Practicum I
+Pass/No Pass